What Type of Restaurant App Is Best for Your Business

 According to the research by Arc from Applause, 45 out of the top 100 restaurant brands don’t even have a native mobile app.
 Sure, most of them have at least a responsive website, but they often lack the convenience and simplicity a mobile app for iOS and Android can provide.

 In the same research, Applause suggests that the restaurant apps that enjoy the most popularity (according to app store user reviews) are those offered by casual eating and pizza places.

 Panera Bread is one example of such apps.
-The app allows users to search for nearest locations, order food, and instantly become a reward program member.
+The app allows users to search for nearest locations, order food and instantly become a reward program member.
 Among the additional features for iOS users are integration with HealthKit to count calories and a companion Apple Watch app.

 The most highly rated casual dining apps.
 Source: Applause

 One of the most successful branded apps (if not the most successful one) out there is Starbucks Coffee Company’s one.
-The app has burst its way to the market thanks to a convenient mobile payment system and automatic reward program.
+The app has burst its way to the market thanks to a convenient mobile payment system and an automatic reward program.
 With the latest updates, they brought engaging gamification elements to their loyalty system, including reward points called stars and informative dashboards.

 Starbucks has experienced the continuous rise of mobile payments after the introduction of a mobile app.
 Source: Bloomberg

 Momofuku’s Ando is another app worth being mentioned here, even though it’s rather a food delivery app.
 Yes, Ando is actually a food delivery app, but its example illustrates perfectly how a successful branded delivery-only restaurant app (or an app-only restaurant, as Ando is positioning itself) may look like.